For two years North Asia CAPE has offered 15 fully-funded study tour opportunities to first-year university students of the Japanese language.

 Throughout the programme, participants learn about Japanese culture and society while improving their Japanese language skills by staying at a homestay.

-In 2021, this programme will be offered to second year university students of the Japanese language in a 'blended' format.
-It will be a two-week digital language experience hosted by Japanese language instructors in Ishikawa.
-Included are two half-day workshops held in Auckland which will allow participants to partake in Japanese cultural activities and develop their linguistic skills.
+In 2021, this programme was offered to second year university students of the Japanese language in a 'blended' format.
+It was a two-week digital language experience hosted by Japanese language instructors in Ishikawa.
+Included were two half-day workshops held in Auckland which will allowed participants to partake in Japanese cultural activities and develop their linguistic skills.

 Read about the 2019 Ishikawa Japan Study Tour